-It is an all-India final in the women's badminton singles at the 21st Commonwealth Games.
+It is an all-India final in the women's singles badminton at the 21st Commonwealth Games.
 Shuttler P.V.
 Sindhu raced past defending champion Michelle Li of Canada to reach the women's singles final on Saturday.

 Earlier in the day, London Olympics bronze medallist Saina Nehwal had progressed to the finals of the women's singles event.